Banaz: A Love Story

 Banaz: A Love Story is a 2012 documentary film directed and produced by Deeyah Khan.
-The film chronicles the life and death of Banaz Mahmod, a young British-Iraqi woman of Kurdish origin killed in 2006 in South London on the orders of her family in a so-called honour killing.
+The film chronicles the life and death of Banaz Mahmod, a young British-Iraqi woman of Kurdish origin killed in 2006 in South London on the orders of her family in what is euphemistically called honour killing.
 The film received its UK premiere at the Raindance Film Festival in London September 2012.

 Synopsis

 Banaz Mahmoud was born in Iraqi Kurdistan and moved to England with her family when she was 10 years old.
 At the age of 17, her parents had arranged a marriage between her and a man 10 years older than her.
 Within months the marriage turned violent and Banaz requested a divorce.
 In the coming months, Banaz fell in love with someone of her own choosing, something which was found to be shameful by her family.
 Banaz was kept in confinement by her family, beaten, and forbidden to see her lover.
 She escaped and sought help from authorities, to no avail.
 She wrote a letter to police, detailing her situation and stating that her father should be investigated if anything were to happen to her.
 In January 2006, Banaz was killed by family members, in a plot which was initiated by her father.
 In total, Banaz went to the police 5 times before her death, but did not get the help she needed.
-Detective Chief Inspector Caroline Goode of the Metropolitan Police led the investigation to recover the body of Banaz and her killers, securing the first ever extradition from Iraq to Britain.
+Detective Chief Inspector Caroline Goode of the Metropolitan Police led the investigation to recover the body of Banaz and arrest her killers, securing the first ever extradition from Iraq to Britain.